dolutattoo/dolu_tool/README.md

   - Added console alert when a newer version is avalaible on github, showing the patchnote
   - Minor changes

+**Updated 10-10-2020**
+  - Fix error: vector3 not supported by JSON server.lua:3

 # Usage:
 - **Press E to open the menu**
 - You can change the shortcut and language in config file